mmbdtp/mmbdtp.github.io/modules/linux/_posts/2000-01-01-programme.md

 - **Talk from Mark Pallen**:
   -  _Unix and the Command Line_
 - **Bioinformatics session led by Mark Pallen**
-  -  _Comparing and contrasting file handling within the Finder and the Terminal on MacOS; basic Unix commands_
+  -  _Comparing and contrasting file handling within the Finder and the Terminal on MacOS_
+  -  _Basic Unix commands_

 ### Monday afternoon